Where White House touts a boom, most economists see a blip

 Even within the government, the leading forecasts are more sober.
 The Fed expects growth to slip to 2.4 percent in 2019 and 2 percent in 2020.
 The Congressional Budget Office said this week that growth would likely slow to 1.7 percent in 2020.

 Tannenbaum noted that the economy faces two trends that essentially act as a speed limit.
-First, over time, the economy can grow only as fast as the size of its workforce and the efficiency of those workers.
-Yet the fast baby boom generation is retiring.
+First, over time, the economy can grow only as fast as the size of its workforce.
+Yet the vast baby boom generation is retiring.

 What’s more, the administration is seeking to limit immigration, which would reduce the number of available workers.
 During the longest U.S. expansion, from 1991 through 2001, the working-age population grew an average of 1.2 percent a year.
 Yet from 2008 through 2017, it expanded an average of just 0.5 percent annually.